maxim-zhao/multidumper/readme.md

 Later, he took the code from VGMPlay and modified it a lot to support multi-threaded usage, and hooked that up to game_music_emu's VGM handler.
 A lot of other changes were made to game_music_emu around this vgmplay branch which seem to have been "lost" from official libgme version.

 Then things stalled for a long time.
 As a result, the chip emulators represent a snapshot of what was the state of the art quite a long time ago - as such, the emulation is not very good in some areas.

-I have occasionally tried to update some of the libraries used, but the layers of chip emulator -> modifications for VGMPlay -> modifications for game_music_emu -> multidumper's usage means that it is often far from trivial.
-I'd welcome any PRs from people who figure all this stuff out.

 I suspect a long-term replacement ought to instead use libvgm...